trychlos/pwix-accounts-ui/README.md

 ## Translations

-`pwix:accounts` provides at the moment **fr** and **en** translations.
+`pwix:accounts-ui` provides at the moment **fr** and **en** translations.

 New and updated translations are willingly accepted, and more than welcome.
-Just be kind enough to submit a PR on the [Github repository](https://github.com/trychlos/pwix-accounts/pulls).
+Just be kind enough to submit a PR on the [Github repository](https://github.com/trychlos/pwix-accounts-ui/pulls).

 ---
 P. Wieser